 HUH?
 What’s bone char?
 Well, bone definitely connotes ‘animal’, so that made sense.
 However, I wasn’t going to stand in the supermarket aisle reading the back of every bag of granulated sugar to make sure it didn’t contain bone char.
 Thankfully, turbinado sugar aka sugar in the raw, is acceptable, so I used that with good results.

-I forgot to add, I served the dosas with basmati rice, which soaked up the sauce nicely so it didn’t feel as watery.
+I forgot to add, I served the dosas with rice (to keep it authentic, try kali jeera or ambe mor rice!), which soaked up the sauce nicely so it didn’t feel as watery.

 All in all, I wouldn’t say DON’T try this, as you may get better results than I did.
 If I were to do it again, I’d use a different filling and futz with the sauce a little more.
-To see what other Daring Cooks did with the Dosas, head on over to the Daring Cooks Blogroll.
 Many really enjoyed this recipe and as always, the creativity is awesome and outstanding; definitely worth some surfing!